Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 textAnalyticsClient.extractKeyPhrases(document).forEach(keyPhrase -> System.out.printf("%s.%n", keyPhrase));
 ```

-Above examples are introduced as the single document examples.
+The above examples cover the scenario of having a single document as input.
 For more examples, such as batch operation, refer to [here][samples_readme].

 ## Troubleshooting